Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Discussion

 \section{Discussion}

-We have proposed a novel ZSL model that is frustratingly simple but very effective.
-Unlike previous approach, our method directly solves ZSL by predicting visual exemplars --- cluster centers that characterize visual features of the unseen classes of interest.
+We have proposed a novel ZSL model that is simple but very effective.
+Unlike previous approaches, our method directly solves ZSL by predicting visual exemplars --- cluster centers that characterize visual features of the unseen classes of interest.
 This is made possible partly due to the well separate cluster structure in the deep visual feature space.
-We apply predicted exemplars to the task of zero-shot classification based on the two views of these exemplars: ideal semantic representations and prototypical data points.
+We apply predicted exemplars to the task of zero-shot classification based on two views of these exemplars: ideal semantic representations and prototypical data points.
 Our approach achieves state-of-the-art performance on multiple standard benchmark datasets.
 Finally, we also analyze our approach and compliment our empirical studies with an extension of zero-shot to few-shot learning. .5em \textbf{Acknowledgements} { This work is partially supported by USC Graduate Fellowship, NSF IIS-1065243, 1451412, 1513966/1632803, 1208500, CCF-1139148, a Google Research Award, an Alfred.
 P. Sloan Research Fellowship and ARO\# W911NF-12-1-0241 and W911NF-15-1-0484.} { }